4D (train): Service

 The unit broke from Melbourne tradition by being configured as Driving Trailer-Motor-Motor-Driving Trailer (D-TM-TM-D); all other sets in service at the time were configured as Driving Motor-Trailer-Driving Motor (M-T-M).
 In a further break from tradition, the 4D did not use the 'D' code for a driving trailer, instead it was coded simply as T-M-M-T. The car numbers were also placed far outside the usual range; the 4D was numbered as 6000T-5000M-5002M-6002T.

 Most of the time the 4D was on the rails, it was parked in the stabling facilities at Bayswater, on the Belgrave line.

 It first ran under its own power on 27 December 1991, when it conducted a test run to Lilydale and back.
 By January 1992, it was running tests coupled with a Comeng set, testing for performance, clearances and its effect on signalling.
 By 28 January of the same year, it was conducting tests between Bunyip and Longwarry, on the Gippsland line.
 Testing continued through February 1992.

 On 5 March 1992, it was officially launched.
 It departed Flinders Street in the morning, running to Parliament station to collect the Minister for Transport and the awaiting media, before proceeding to Ringwood.
 On the return journey, it stopped at Box Hill and Camberwell.
 Throughout the remainder of the day, it conducted tours around the City Loop for Public Transport Corporation staff and their family members.
 Over the Labour Day weekend, this was repeated for the public.

 It entered revenue service on 10 March 1992, after testing and a subsequent media launch.
 Eight trips were scheduled for its first day in service, the first being the 08:36 service from Flinders Street to Box Hill, followed by the 09:08 return, on which the train suffered door problems, the first of its many failures.
 This required the train to be removed from service at Camberwell, and the cancellation of the remaining trips.

 Initially, the 4D was run coupled to a three-car Comeng set until 1996, when, after a troubled conversion to driver-only operation, it was permitted to operate on its own.
 Often as not, though, it was towed or pushed by a three or six-car Comeng set following a failure.

 When the suburban system was split into two in 1998, in preparation for privatisation, it was allocated to Hillside Trains, which became Connex.

 Throughout its 10 years in Melbourne, the 4D continued to be plagued by reliability issues that saw it constantly in and out of service.
 After its disappointing entry to service, the train saw little use and was in storage by 1999.
 It was revived in June 2000, but lasted only a year.

-A final attempt was made in February 2002 to return the set to service, but after three days, it again failed, and was placed back in storage, never to operate in revenue service again.
+A final attempt was made on 22 February 2002 to return the set to service, but after three days, it again failed, and was placed back in storage, never to operate in revenue service again.